elseloop/denormalize/README.md

-This is your Chrome extension which replaces “alt-right” with “neo-Nazi,” because their rebranding of hate shouldn’t obfuscate what they are and now more than ever words matter.
+This is a Chrome extension that replaces the phrase “alt-right” with “neo-Nazi” while you browse, because their rebranding of hate shouldn’t obfuscate what they are and, now more than ever, words matter.
+This won’t change anything but what you see, but if that lowers your blood pressure enough that you can go out an effect real change, that’s enough.